r2u-io/documentation/docs/troubleshooting.md

 ### Initialization

 If you bump into an error in the initialization, you may have forgotten that the `R2U.init` function is asynchronous.
 The solution is to `await` the method before calling the others.
-Here are two possibilities:
+Here are two implementation possibilities:

 ```typescript
 await R2U.init(...)